-If you have a window that is tough to open and closed, then it’s possible that the insides of your window frames have warped or the tracks are failing.
+If you have a window that is tough to open and close, then it’s possible that the insides of your window frames have warped or the tracks are failing.
 You might have a window or two that won’t stay open without something being placed underneath to hold it in place.
 These are just more signs that your windows are either failing or are in the process of giving in.
 You’ll need to have them replaced for safety and security reasons.
 It’s time to start looking upgraded models.

 7) You need new windows to adhere to safety regulations.